Independent Curator, Photography Consultant

-Dennis Kiel has been Chief Curator at The Light Factory since 2007.
-As of January 2013, he is also serving as Interim Executive Director.
-The Light Factory was founded in 1972 as a photographers’ cooperative and for 40 years has presented a rich variety of work by local, national, and international artists.
-The organization also has an active Education Department, Outreach programs, and a Film Department that screens primarily independent and regional productions.
+Dennis Kiel was the Chief Curator at The Light Factory Contemporary Museum of Photography and Film from 2007-13.
+Beginning in January 2013, he also served as Interim Executive Director.
+The Light Factory was founded in 1972 as a photographers’ cooperative and for over 40 years has presented a rich variety of work by local, national, and international artists.

-Kiel received a BFA in Graphic Design from Ohio University and an MA in Art History from the University of Cincinnati.
-He also studied The History of Photography at Pennsylvania State University.
+Mr. Kiel received a BFA in Graphic Design from Ohio University and an MA in Art History from the University of Cincinnati.
+He is currently on the Advisory Council of the Slow Exposures Photography Festival.

 Mr. Kiel is interested in looking at and reviewing all areas of photography with the exception of commercial work (primarily advertising).
 He prefers to review a portfolio of actual prints as opposed to computer images.
 Mr. Kiel can offer inspiration, advice on exhibitions (a number of photographers that he met at reviews have exhibited at TLF), and proper presentation.
 His goal is to help photographers find a direction that will take their work to the next level.